 - Continued progress on creating a standard of care response time from providers via phone, portal or email

 - Facilitated a question-and-answer session with hospital physicians and families in partnership with Raising Special Kids during COVID

-- Provided feedback for telehealth and Follow My Health (patient portal) to improve the user experience for families
+- Provided feedback for telehealth and patient portal to improve the user experience for families

 Family-Centered Care Comes Alive: From Laurie Shook, Former Ambulatory PFAC Chair